MostafaOmar98/python-spanner-issue/README.md

 ## Victims of this issues:

-Long runnning deployments using `PingingPool` where there is a constant flow of requests.
+Long runnning deployments using `PingingPool` where there is a steady flow of requests.

-Note: The mention of _constant flow of request_ is because if there hasn't been any requests to the `PingingPool` for the duration of the `ping_interval`, `PingingPool`'s ping will actually go through, and will replace deleted session with a new one
+Note: The mention of _steady flow of request_ is because if there hasn't been any requests to the `PingingPool` for the duration of the `ping_interval`, `PingingPool`'s ping will actually go through, and will replace deleted session with a new one

 ## Proposed solutions: